 In the meantime, here are three homeschool alums that you can help right now.
 No pressure if you can’t give, but feel free to share this.

-Some of you guys probably know Michela.
-Her friends are banding together to get her some Irlens glasses to help with the fluorescent lights at school and work.
+Some of you guys probably know Ash.
+Their friends are banding together to get them some Irlens glasses to help with the fluorescent lights at school and work.

-She’s been supporting herself since 2015, both going to school and working full time to pay rent, but prescription glasses would help her daily life be more accessible.
-Read more of Michela’s story on YouCaring here.
+They have been supporting herself since 2015, both going to school and working full time to pay rent, but prescription glasses would help her daily life be more accessible.
+Read more of Ash’s story on YouCaring here.

 Travis is a good friend of mine and is going through a lot right now.